Europe Trip. Day 1: Paris, France

 Moulin Blute-Fin windmill built in 17th century

-Then we continued to walk along Rue Norvins towards the east until at Rue Azais junction.
-In between, Place du Tertre has many souvenirs shops, cafes and a lot of art galleries/shops, hence this walking tour named Montmatre art attack!
+Then we continued to walk along Rue Norvins towards the east until we reached the Rue Azais junction.
+In between, Place du Tertre has many souvenir shops, cafes, and a lot of art galleries/shops; hence, this walking tour is named Montmartre Art Attack!

 Cobbled square, a hangout for buskers and artists painting visitors' portraits.